hecaxmmx/MARCGedit/README.md

 # MARCGedit
-An optional MARCMaker and MARCBreaker Editor for Linux environment.
+An optional MARCMaker and MARCBreaker Editor for Linux environment (Debian).
 MARC Gedit is powered by Gedit text editor.

 ## MARCGedit works with the following technology:
 * Gedit - official text editor of the GNOME desktop environment